2020 UEFA European Under-19 Championship qualification: Draw

 The draw for the elite round was held on 3 December 2019, 12:00 CET (UTC+1), at the UEFA headquarters in Nyon, Switzerland.

 The teams were seeded according to their results in the qualifying round.
 Portugal, which received a bye to the elite round, were automatically seeded into Pot A. Each group contained one team from Pot A, one team from Pot B, one team from Pot C, and one team from Pot D. Teams from the same qualifying round group could not be drawn in the same group.
 Based on the decisions taken by the UEFA Emergency Panel, Russia and Ukraine could not be drawn in the same group.

 Groups

 The elite round was originally scheduled to be played between 25–31 March 2020.
 On 12 March 2020, UEFA announced that the elite round had been postponed due to the COVID-19 pandemic.
 On 17 June 2020, UEFA announced that the elite round had been rescheduled to 2–8 September 2020.
 However, UEFA announced on 13 August 2020 that after consultation with the 55 member associations, the elite round had been further postponed to October 2020.
 On 16 September 2020, UEFA announced that the elite round had been further postponed to November 2020.
 UEFA announced on 20 October 2020 that the tournament had been cancelled.

-All times are CET (UTC+1), as listed by UEFA (local times, if different, are in parentheses).